davift/API/README.md

 sudo mv API /App
 ```

-This application is designed to run as a service in the syste.
+This application is designed to run as a system service.

 ```
 sudo nano /etc/systemd/system/simpleapi.service